IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/README.md

 ### Parameter: `securityAdminConfigurations`

 Security Admin Configurations, Rule Collections and Rules to create for the network manager.
-Azure Virtual Network Manager provides two different types of configurations you can deploy across your virtual networks, uno of them being a SecurityAdmin configuration.
+Azure Virtual Network Manager provides two different types of configurations you can deploy across your virtual networks, one of them being a SecurityAdmin configuration.
 A security admin configuration contains a set of rule collections.
-Each rule collection contains uno or more security admin rules.
+Each rule collection contains one or more security admin rules.
 You then associate the rule collection with the network groups that you want to apply the security admin rules to.

 - Required: No
 - Type: array